Samsung/MeziLang/README.md

 # The Mezi Programming Language

-Mezi is an open source programming language for general purpose.
-Mezi is an non-java JVM programming language, and compiled language.
+Mezi is an general purpose open source programming language.

+This programming language is an non-java JVM language.
+The source code written in the Mezi is compiled to JVM byte code.

-Mezi is focussing on
+Mezi is interested in the followings.

 1. Expression oriented grammar
-2. Static analysis & type inference
+2. Type generalization, and type inference
-3. Type generalization of method
+3. Identifying definition and assignment
-4. Thread serialization & live migration (TODO)
+4. Thread serialization & live migration (Future Plan)

 ## Getting Started
 [Building Mezi compiler & Helloworld example](BUILD.md)